nagamaiah/AI-Notes/n8n-workflows/README.md

 ---

 ## Introduction
-n8n is an open-source workflow automation tool that lets you connect apps, APIs, and services to automate tasks without writing code.
-It is highly extensible and can be self-hosted.
+- n8n is an open-source workflow automation tool that lets you connect apps, APIs, and services to automate tasks without writing code.
+- It is highly extensible and can be self-hosted.
+- We can setup n8n using npm, Docker, or through cloud providers.
+- n8n supports over 350 integrations and allows for custom node creation.
+- It features a visual workflow editor that supports drag-and-drop functionality, making it easy to create and manage workflows.
+- n8n is designed for both technical and non-technical users, enabling them to automate complex tasks with ease.

 ---

 ## Key Features
 - Drag-and-drop workflow builder
+- Trigger-Based Automation (Webhooks, Cron jobs, Manual triggers)
+- Data Transformation (modify, map, and combine data between services)
+- Supports conditional branching and looping.
 - 350+ built-in integrations
 - Custom node creation
-- Conditional logic and branching
-- Webhook triggers
 - Self-hostable and scalable
+- Error Handling and Logging (Catch errors in workflows using Error Triggers).
+- Secure Credential Management

+## Usages
+- CRM and email automation
+- Data synchronization between services
+- E-commerce order processing
+- Social media cross-posting
+- API-to-API integrations
+- Scheduled tasks and cron jobs
+- Custom notifications and alerts
+- Event-driven workflows (e.g., new user sign-up, form submissions)
+- Automated reporting and dashboards

 ---